 In 1998 Midwifery was fully integrated into the BC Medical System.
 Since then pregnant women get to choose whether to receive care from a family doctor OR a registered midwife.
 No referral needed and with no additional cost as Midwifery is covered by your MSP/ BC Health Care Card.

 As primary care providers to pregnant families in BC, your midwife can order any lab, screening and diagnostic tests - including blood work and ultrasounds.
 Midwives can also prescribe medications when necessary.

-Midwives work collaboratively with other health care providers including your family doctor for issues not related to pregnancy and with other specialists such as obstetrician and podiatricians if you develop any complications.
+Midwives work collaboratively with other health care providers including your family doctor for issues not related to pregnancy and with other specialists such as obstetrician and paediatricians if you develop any complications.

-BC Midwifery is an autonomous profession regulated for your safety by the College of Midwives of BC (CMBC).
+BC Midwifery is an autonomous profession regulated for your safety by the BC College of Nurses and Midwives (BCCNM)

 Midwifery Care in BC is about choice.
 Women want the opportunity to be supported in experiencing the normal physiological process of birth under the guidance of someone they trust won’t interfere.
 They want protection of someone trained to recognize when intervention becomes necessary.
 At the heart of midwifery care is the respect and support provided to each client so that they may give birth safely, with power and dignity.

 The research is clear - families who choose midwifery led care are less likely to have interventions and are more satisfied with their birth experiences.